 Calculating Current Burn Rate from QuickBooks Data

-Your FP&A platform pulls total monthly cash expenses and subtracts monthly cash revenue to calculate net burn automatically.
-The system excludes non-cash items like depreciation, amortization, and stock compensation that appear on your P&L but don't affect your bank account.
+Parallel pulls total monthly cash expenses and subtracts monthly cash revenue to calculate net burn automatically.
+The model excludes non-cash items like depreciation, amortization, and stock compensation that appear on your P&L but don't affect your bank account.

 Calculate both gross burn (total expenses) and net burn (expenses minus revenue) to understand your baseline operational cost separate from revenue performance.
 Track a trailing 3-month average to smooth seasonal variations and one-time expenses that would otherwise distort your monthly calculation.